DaveY61/SurePortfolio/README.md

     a.
 Open PythonAnywhere: click '$Bash' *(under 'New Console')*
     b.
 Change Folder: 'cd mysite'
-    b.
-Use 'git config' to define name and email
     c.
-Use "git init" to make an empty repo
+Use 'git config'
+            git config --global user.name "Your Name"
+            git config --global user.email "you@example.com"
     d.
+Use "git init" - to make an empty repo
+    e.
+Create '.gitignore'
+            cat > .gitignore
+            *.pyc
+            __pycache__
+            ctrl-D
-Use "git add" to push the initial files into the repo
+    d.
+Use "git add" - to push the initial files into the repo git add .gitignore flask_app.py

 #### 2. Create a GitHub **Public** repo<br>
    [Open GitHub](https://github.com/) and use "Create a new repository" to hold your application.<br>